bright/new-www/content/blog/it-recruiter-what-you-should-know-at-the-beginning-of-your-career.md

 ## Be prepared to answer many questions

 You will be the first line of contact, you will be a visual representation of the company.
 Most often, you will also be the first person to provide information about the role, organization and project, of the team to encourage the candidate.
-Candidates have many questions, are uncertain, and have doubts – this is normal. **Be prepared to answer many of their questions as accurately and honestly as possible. :)**
+Candidates have many questions, are uncertain, and have doubts – this is normal. **Be prepared to answer many of their questions as accurately and honestly as possible.** 🙂

 Candidates also have many questions for the technical recruiters.
 So, during the interview, the technical recruiters must also be ready to answer the candidates’ questions. 🙂